Writing talent, reading engagement: not required.

 Perhaps it's time to try something different.

-How are authorship methods so different?
-Authors are taught to create the stories they want to tell, but in a way that is proven to authentically engage audiences.
+Great authors are taught to create the stories they want to tell, in a way that authentically engages audiences.

-K-12 students can learn to do this too – and quite easily.
+School students are often taught the opposite, or “story form“.
+However even young, less-able and reluctant K-12 students can learn to write and comprehend stories like authors do, and quite easily.
 The science proves it.
-In fact, this single method shows you precisely how to help your students:
+In fact, this single method shows you precisely how to help ALL your students:

 Want to see how easy it is - in 10 minutes?